 To do this you will first need to make sure that the tabs are facing away from the open end from which you are working as this will make it easier to stick them down.

 Next roughly judge the middle point of the inside of the box and then carefully begin to place the insert into the box.
 You will need to make sure that when it is fully inserted it has an equal distance from the edge of the box to each side of the insert.
 To do this I used a ruler and carefully tapped each side into place.

 Only do this a little at a time as if you push one side too far into your box it will lose contact with the side of the box and you will be unable to fix it correctly.

 To get the distance right I placed my thumb on the ruler at the depth that I wanted the insert to go and tapped each side a little at a time until my thumb touched the edge of the box on all sides.
 Once this is done use your ruler to press the tabs firmly to the sides and then get a small piece of sticky tape and stick each tab in place.
 The sticky tape will help to hold the insert in place until the glue has fully dried.
 In the event that you have managed to get any glue on the ruler, wash it off immediately with some warm water.

 Adding the insert.

 Once this is done you can then fix the other end of your box in place.
-Again slightly bend the tabs up and then put a light coating of glue along the end tabs and carefully place your remaining end piece on the box making sure that it lines with the edge of your box and on each corner and leave it to dry.
+Again slightly bend the tabs up and then put a light coating of glue along the end tabs and carefully place the remaining end piece on the box making sure that it lines with the edge of the box and on each corner and leave it to dry.